History of Korea: Division and Korean War (1945–1953)

 At the Cairo Conference on November 22, 1943, the US, UK, and China agreed that "in due course Korea shall become free and independent"; at a later meeting in Yalta in February 1945, the Allies agreed to establish a four-power trusteeship over Korea.
 On August 14, 1945, Soviet forces entered Korea by amphibious landings, enabling them to secure control in the north.
 Japan surrendered to the Allied Forces on August 15, 1945.

-The unconditional surrender of Japan, combined with fundamental shifts in global politics and ideology, led to the division of Korea into two occupation zones, effectively starting on September 8, 1945.
+The unconditional surrender of Japan brought about the liberation of Korea.
+However, the fundamental shifts in global politics and ideology in the post-war world led to the division of Korea into two occupation zones, effectively starting on September 8, 1945.
 The United States administered the southern half of the peninsula and the Soviet Union took over the area north of the 38th parallel.
 The Provisional Government was ignored, mainly due to American belief that it was too aligned with the communists.
 This division was meant to be temporary and was intended to return a unified Korea back to its people after the United States, United Kingdom, Soviet Union, and Republic of China could arrange a single government.

-In December 1945, a conference convened in Moscow to discuss the future of Korea.
-A 5-year trusteeship was discussed, and a joint Soviet-American commission was established.
-The commission met intermittently in Seoul but members deadlocked over the issue of establishing a national government.
-In September 1947, with no solution in sight, the United States submitted the Korean question to the United Nations General Assembly.
-On December 12, 1948, the General Assembly of the United Nations recognised the Republic of Korea as the sole legal government of Korea.